Buncha Darn Ingrates

 As a small-business owner for the past

 13 years, I understand the challenges, frustrations and fear Minnesotans are feeling during these challenging economic times.
-Rising taxes, redundant business mandates and regulations shouldn't undermine the economic success of northern Minnesota.
+Rising taxes, redundant business mandates and regulations shouldn’t undermine the economic success of northern Minnesota.
+Klear Picture property investing experts can help you understand your goals and tailor investment strategies to ensure you reach them.

 Duluth and the Iron Range are poised for an economic revival, and government should help, not hurt, that revival.
 We need reform to encourage a strong business economy to create jobs.
 Every corner of our state, every industry and every business large and small should be given the opportunity to succeed.
 By growing jobs and making government live within its means, Minnesota will once again be the best place in the world to live, work and raise a family.